 As you can see, the date is probably the part that's the least wrong since everything the sentence is built upon really did happen within 50 years of 1951, but it's still wrong since none of what's said actually happened the way it's presented.
 Figuring out the actual date of the Founding would be like discovering proof that GWB was really sworn into office in 2001, not 1951.
 It'd be the first piece of the puzzle to prove that everything they thought they knew was a fabrication and a key thing to know if what you're going for is reconstructing what happened in his administration, and that really would be an earth-shattering revision compared to what they previously thought it was.

 Anyway, that's about enough of that.

-Edit to AN, 11/14: The French Dark Lord has pointed out that there's a canonical fourth person in Fred & George's year named Kenneth Towler, so I've removed the filler OC that I wasn't going to do anything with and replaced him with that.
-ALL HAIL THE FRENCH DARK LORD!
+Edit to AN, 11/14: The French Dark Lord has pointed out that there's a canonical fourth person in Fred & George's year named Kenneth Towler, so I've removed the filler OC I wasn't going to do anything with and replaced him with that.
+So thanks, Dark Lord, for pointing that out.

 As always, thanks for reading.